 VR dog (2018) and cow (2019) anatomy models for Veterinary Medicine.
 A collaboration between the Virginia-Maryland College of Veterinary Medicine, School of Visual Arts, and University Libraries at Virginia Tech.

 Read more about the project and the grant funds that supported it here.

-Electromagnetics, Volume 2 (Forthcoming, January 2020) by Steven W. Ellingson is a ~230-page, peer-reviewed open educational resource intended for electrical engineering students in the third year of a bachelor of science degree program.
+Electromagnetics, Volume 2 (January 2020) by Steven W. Ellingson is a ~216-page, peer-reviewed open educational resource intended for electrical engineering students in the third year of a bachelor of science degree program.
 It is intended to follow Electromagnetics Vol 1 as the primary textbook for the second-semester of a two-semester undergraduate engineering electromagnetics sequence.
-The book addresses magnetic force and the Biot-Savart law; fields in complex and lossy media; AC current flow and skin depth; reflection and transmission at planar boundaries; fields in parallel plate, parallel wire, and microstrip transmission lines; optical fiber; radiation from current distributions, and antennas.
+The book addresses magnetic force and the Biot-Savart law; fields in general and lossy media; AC current flow and skin depth; reflection and transmission at planar boundaries; fields in parallel plate, parallel wire, and microstrip transmission lines; optical fiber; radiation from current distributions, and antennas.
+Published: January 2020.

 Fundamentals of Business, 2nd edition (2018) was released in August 2018.
 It features multiple formats: PDF, Pressbooks, html, ePub (mobile), Mobi (Kindle), Print on Demand, and XML and ODF formats on request.
 Instructors reviewing, selecting, or adapting the text are encouraged to register their use here.
 Visit this page for more information and links to the various formats.

 Cell Biology, Genetics, and Biochemistry for Pre-Clinical Students (October 2021)

 Storytelling on Screen: An Online Playback Theatre Archive & Guidebook (October 2021)